-In May 2019, there was an event organized to educate on safely disposing of hazardous materials.
+The Southern Police facilitate table top training exercises with c stakeholders and emergency response cohorts.
+There was an event organized to educate on safely disposing of hazardous materials.
 The participants were New Haven Fire Department, CT State Police Fire and Explosions Unit, SCSU Police Department, Department of Energy and Environmental Protection, Environmental Sevices Inc., and SCSU Environmental Health and Safety.